 — Taylor Ellwood, Creating Magickal Entities

 The General Realm of Influence is a foundational element within my broader magical framework.
 It interacts with concepts such as correspondences, creating entities, and understanding energy signatures, enabling practitioners to craft more focused and effective magick.
-Recognizing this realm enhances you's ability to operate intentionally within their chosen domain, streamlining their work and increasing results.
+Recognizing this realm enhances your ability to operate intentionally within their chosen domain, streamlining their work and increasing results.

 Source books: Creating Magickal Entities